If you are undertaking any kind of major property renovation, or simply have a lot of junk to clear out, it pays to know how to hire a skip.

 6) How Long Can I Hire A Skip For?

-Equally, if you fill your skip more quickly, you can usually ask your skip hire company to collect the skip sooner.
-This will help you free up space and get another skip in if required.
+Equally, if you fill your skip more quickly, you can usually ask your hire company to collect it sooner.
+This will help you free up space and get another one in if required.

 Just keep in mind that if you have a skip permit in place, it will only be valid for a certain amount of time, so, make sure you don’t exceed the time limit.